Meet the PODC Team

 Maria Fresta - Treasurer

 Maria first became a member of PODC in 2006 after her son, Jack, was born with a moderate hearing loss.
 His hearing deteriorated, and he received a Cochlear Implant in 2010 and in 2014.
 Jack has two older sisters who are hearing.
 Maria initially made contact with PODC as the family had no understanding of hearing loss and what this would mean for Jack.
 Having this support was very helpful as they could learn from the experiences of other families.

-Vacant - Ordinary Committee Member
+Jess Lamont - Ordinary Committee Member